Many dogs love riding in cars, as it gives them a chance to check out the scenery, enjoy novel odors, and bark at the motorists in adjacent lanes!

 These types of forces can certainly injure you, and they’ll likely hurt your dog badly too.
 But, it is also possible that your dog will hit a window instead of you.
 This could effectively launch them from the vehicle, which will certainly lead to catastrophic injuries.

 It’s the Law (in Some Places): Buckle Your Dog Up!

 In some states it’s actually against the law to have an unrestrained dog in your car.

-States that have laws stating that your dog must wear a canine-specific retains in a vehicle:
+States that have laws stating that your dog must wear a canine-specific restraint in a vehicle include:

 - New Hampshire

 Hawaii actually forbids drivers from having a dog on their lap.
 Several other states have regulations regarding unrestrained pets in truck beds.

 Just be sure to investigate the laws in your state, as some may require (for example) that dogs wear harnesses that use leash attachments to connect directly to the car’s seatbelts, while others may require you to use crates.